 For a city with over 30 different kinds of public transportation tickets, having a single discount card for tourists was always going to be too simple.
 Berlin thus has two major official tourist discount passes: the Berlin Welcome Card and the Berlin City Tour Card.
 These two tourist discount passes are very similar and similarly priced but the slightly more expensive Berlin Welcome Card generally gives the best value.

-The Berlin City Tour Cards and the Berlin Welcome Card can be bought with transportation for either zone AB or ABC.
-The ABC card is sometimes referred to as Berlin-Potsdam as it includes transportation to and discounts on sights in Potsdam and Oranienburg, as well as transportation to Berlin-Schönefeld Airport (SXF)
+Both discount cards may be bought with transportation for either zone AB or ABC (or without transportation being included).
+The ABC card is sometimes referred to as Berlin-Potsdam as it includes transportation to and discounts on sights in Potsdam and Oranienburg, as well as transportation to Berlin-Brandenburg Airport (BER).

 Families Save with the Discount Cards in Berlin